VintageGold/DC-Criminalistics/README.md

 Tara Brosnan - [@tarabrosnan](https://github.com/tarabrosnan)

 ### Folder Organization
 **ingest-data-progs**: Programs used to ingest Census, weather, WMATA, and CaBi data.
-Crime data was pulled via the crime cards application, exported as CSV.
-Census, weather, WMATA, and CaBi programs always output data to SQLite database table.
+Crime data was pulled directly from DC's Crime Cards application, exported as CSV.
+Census, weather, WMATA, and CaBi programs store data as SQLite database table.
-**wrangle-data-progs**: Programs used to wrangle, merge, feature and target generation.
+**wrangle-data-progs**: Programs used to wrangle, merge, and generate features and targets.
-**data**: Data from ingesting, wrangling.
+**data**: Data from ingestion and wrangling.
-**notebooks**: Notebooks used for ingestion, wrangling, exploratory data analysis, ML, and producing graphs for the technical report.
+**notebooks**: Notebooks versions of ingestion and wrangling process, including target generation.
+Notebooks on exploratory data analysis (EDA), feature standardization, feature selection, machine learning models and output.
+Notebooks to reproduce graphs for the technical report.
 **report**: Files and external data used in the technical report.
 **model**: Model parameters for prediction and the data product.
 **demo**: Programs used for demonstrating data product.